-Students who desire any type of accommodation based on a diagnosed disability should follow the steps below.
-All accommodation requests must be submitted in a timely manner.
+Rhodes students who desire any type of accommodation based on a diagnosed disability should follow the steps below.
+All accommodation requests must be submitted to Student Accessibility Services (SAS) in a timely manner.

 Important Note about Degree Requirements

-College requires that all degree candidates demonstrate proficiency in a language (Chinese, French, German, Russian, Spanish, Latin, Classical Greek, or Biblical Hebrew) at the level of third semester (201) courses.
+Students with disabilities are expected to fully meet all academic requirements for the Rhodes undergraduate liberal arts degree, as the college does not waive or modify fundamental course or program requisites.
+Rhodes College requires that all degree candidates demonstrate proficiency in a language (Chinese, French, German, Russian, Spanish, Latin, Classical Greek, or Biblical Hebrew) at the level of third semester (201) courses.
 Language course waivers and substitutions are not granted on the basis of disability, however registered students with disabilities may apply for academic accommodations in these and other courses.
 Students are encouraged to consult Student Accessibility Services to discuss appropriate accommodations and resources at least one semester prior to taking a modern language or literatures course.

 Request for Reconsideration